Mrrvm/os_lusiadas_2/content/index.md

-*A research platform for attempting to rewrite [[Os Lusíadas]] using experimental writing and knowledge sources from former colonies authors, its diaspora and other de-colonial thinkers or makers.*
+*A research platform for attempting to rewrite [[Os Lusíadas]] using experimental writing and knowledge sources from former colonies' authors, its diaspora and other de-colonial thinkers or makers.*

 **If you want to participate in the project, or provide any feedback, thoughts, or complaints, please email mariana@mardrew.art.**